Questions & Answers About Acupuncture

 well-being.
 It is effective for physical, psychological and emotional problems.
 Acupuncture originated

-in China more than 3,000 years ago and, due to its proven effectiveness, has now been embraced throughout
+in China more than 3,000 years ago and has now been embraced throughout

 Brush-stroke Chinese calligraphy for “qi” or chi.

 A : In ancient Chinese philosophy, the human body is described as “energy” rather than “matter”.
 This

 is the basis for understanding acupuncture.
 The Chinese system of medicine utilised what is known as

 “chi”, or the electrical properties of the body.
 Chi is present in every living organism and flows along

 very specific pathways called “meridians”.
 While energy flows naturally along these pathways, health is